cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

        - string
      * - javascript-editor,python-editor
        - default - A default value for the widget (string)
-       - An editor to write Javscript or Python as a value for a property.
+       - An editor to write Javscript or Python as a value for a property
        - string
      * - keyvalue
        - | delimiter - Delimiter for key-value pairs
          | kv-delimiter - Delimiter for key & value.
-       - A key-value editor which allows you to construct map.
+       - A key-value editor which allows you to construct map
        - string
      * - keyvalue-dropdown
        - Same as keyvalue attributes. dropdownOptions - a list of dropdown options to use in UI
-       - Its exactly keyvalue widget but instead of plain value we have dropdown with a list of values.
+       - It is exactly the keyvalue widget but instead of plain value we have dropdown with a list of values
        - string
      * - select
        - | values - List of values for the dropdown
-         | default - A default value from the list.
+         | default - A default value from the list
-       - A html dropdown with a list of values.
-Allows to choose one from the list.
+       - An html dropdown with a list of values.
+Allows to choose one from the list
        - string
      * - dataset-selector/stream-selector
        - NA